Safirul Sulaiman

-Safirul Sulaiman (born 12 October 1992) is a Singaporean professional footballer who plays as a left midfielder for S.League club Tampines Rovers and the Singapore national team.
+Safirul bin Sulaiman (born 12 October 1992) is a Singaporean professional footballer who last plays as a left midfielder for National Football League Two club South Avenue SC and the Singapore national team.

 Club career

 Young Lions

 Safirul began his professional football career at S.League club Young Lions in 2010.

 LionsXII

 In December 2011, the Football Association of Singapore announced that Safirul had been signed on to the newly formed LionsXII in the 2012 Malaysia Super League.
 He played in 7 games as the Lions finished runners-up in their debut season.

 Safirul was handed the number 11 jersey at the beginning of the 2013 season.
 He began to see more playing time, making 16 appearances in the league as LionsXII clinched their first Malaysia Super League title.

 After 2 seasons with LionsXII, Safirul failed to make the squad for the 2014 season.

 Return to Young Lions

 On 21 February 2014, the FAS revealed that Safirul had made a return to former club Young Lions.